-The County will also be adding Pittsboro to its OpenGov permitting software.
+The County would also be adding Pittsboro to its OpenGov permitting software.

 Chair Howard asked when the board could have a joint meeting with all the municipalities and the schools.
-Ms. Ray will work with Chair Howard and Mr. LaMontagne to reach out to Superintendent Dr. Jackson and the new Siler City Manager after the Town's elections.
+Ms. Ray would work with Chair Howard and Mr. LaMontagne to reach out to Superintendent Dr. Jackson and the new Siler City Manager after the Town's elections.
 Mr. LaMontagne suggested having a joint meeting with just Siler City staff to meet their new board and manager and do all the entities together at a later date.
-He does not think ORED is going to have any updated data this summer in relation to Siler City's population.
-Chair Howard thinks it is important for Siler City to hear from the Board of Education and school administration to know about opportunities with the schools and for town residents.
-She believes Goldston should be hearing that information as well.
-Everyone should be at the same meeting so the Board does not seem to be leaning one way more than the other.
+He did not think the Operations Research and Education Laboratory at the Institute for Transportation Research and Education was going to have any updated data this summer in relation to Siler City's population.
+Chair Howard thought it was important for Siler City to hear from the Board of Education and school administration to know about opportunities with the schools and for town residents.
+She believed Goldston should be hearing that information as well.
+Everyone should be at the same meeting, so the Board did not seem to be leaning one way more than the other.

-Chair Howard asked how the BOC can be better ambassadors for the entire community, unincorporated and incorporated.
-Commissioner Hales and Commissioner Dasher think Siler City should be a separate meeting with just the town board and staff.
-Commissioner Hales thinks this should happen in the next six weeks or so.
-Mr. Thompson said the Siler City Board will have to appoint a commissioner to fill Chip Post's seat as he rises to the office of Mayor and that could take until August.
-Commissioner Dasher will reach out to the new town manager and ask him to talk with his board and come back to the County staff when they are ready.
+Chair Howard asked how the Board of Commissioners could be better ambassadors for the entire community, unincorporated and incorporated.
+Commissioner Hales and

+Commissioner Dasher thought Siler City should be a separate meeting with just the town board and staff.
+Commissioner Hales thought this should happen in the next six weeks or so.
+Mr. Thompson said the Siler City Board would have to appoint a commissioner to fill Chip Post's seat as he rises to the office of Mayor and that could take until August.
+Commissioner Dasher would reach out to the new town manager and ask him to talk with his board and come back to the County staff when they were ready.
 Perhaps a meeting with all the elected boards could happen in December.

-Chair Howard suggested getting regularity around when to have these joint meetings so it is not so hard to coordinate.
+Chair Howard suggested getting regularity around when to have these joint meetings, so it was not so hard to coordinate.